Inclusive student life

 1. Play your part in making Oxford an inclusive place

-We all have a responsibility to contribute to Oxford’s inclusive culture and supporting our shared commitments.
+We all have a responsibility to contribute to Oxford’s inclusive culture and in supporting our shared commitments.

 There is an active community of staff and students working to make Oxford a more diverse place.
-Find about the work we do across the University.
-Equality, diversity and inclusion activities also take place within colleges and departments.
+Find out about the work we do across the University.
+Equality, diversity, and inclusion activities also take place within colleges and departments.
 Check with them to find out more.

-4. Know your rights around protesting, and how to do so responsibly and in line with University rules
+3. Know your rights in regard to protesting, and how to protest responsibly and in line with University rules

 Peaceful protest is a legitimate expression of freedom of speech.
-However, protest must take place in ways that ensures we treat each other with respect, courtesy, and consideration.
+However, protest must take place in ways that ensure we treat each other with respect, courtesy, and consideration.

 If you are arranging a protest, you must follow the University's procedures for meetings and events (set out in the Code of Practice on Freedom of Speech) and provide advance notice through the appropriate channels.